 Two of the most popular strategies to minimize debt are the snowball and avalanche methods.

 |Pay more toward your smallest debt and make minimum payments toward the rest.
 This can keep you motivated by helping you get rid of smaller debts quickly.||Tackle debt with a higher interest rate first until completely paid off.
 This can help you save on interest payments and keep your debt from ballooning further.|

 Latest Student Loans News

-- Student loan repayments restart in September of this year.
-If you plan on tackling your student loan debt for good, check our tips on how to pay off student loans fast.
+- If you plan on tackling your student loan debt for good, check out our tips on how to pay off student loans fast.

 Student Loan FAQ

 When do federal student loan payments resume?